 4. Panels: The Summit will feature two panel discussions covering care planning and social determinants of health.

-5. Speakers: The Summit will four speakers, each focused on a specific topic, including early detection, hereditary cancer, pediatric cancer, and mental health.
+5. Presentations: The Summit will feature four speakers, each focused on a specific topic, including early detection, hereditary cancer, pediatric cancer, and mental health.

 6. Workshops: The Summit will feature three interactive workshops focusing on Survivorship Connections, Thriving After Cancer: Healthy Living in Survivorship, and Financial Toxicity.